lukaszkurantdev/react-native-fast-opencv/docs/pages/usage.md

 ## Objects

-The library currently supports the following OpenCV objects: **Mat, MatVector, Point, Point Vector, Rect, RectVector, Size, Scalar and RotatedRect.**
+The library currently supports the following OpenCV objects: **Mat, MatVector, Point, Point Vector, Point Vector of Vectors, Rect, RectVector, Size, Scalar and RotatedRect.**

 > A vector is simply an array in which individual objects are held.